 Food for the Fourth

 When you think of July 4th food, what comes to mind?
 Traditionally, it’s all about the dogs, burgers, chicken & ribs, baked beans, corn on the cob, beer, apple pie, and red, white & blue desserts.
-And that is what I will normally make for my friends who have celebrated with us in the past.
-But, I am a pescatarian and I have vegetarian friends which means coming up with mains that we can enjoy.
+And that is what I usually make for my friends who have celebrated with us.
+I am a pescatarian and have vegetarian friends, which means coming up with mains that we can enjoy.

 Mains

-BBQ Pineapple Shrimp Kabobs – I worked for a barbecue restaurant chain for 13 years and one of the top sellers was pineapple and barbecue shrimp skewers.
-When I first was learning the menu with a normal twenty-something palate, I thought it sounded pretty terrible.
-But this sweet and spicy and citrusy recipe became one of my favorites.
+BBQ Pineapple Shrimp Kabobs – I worked for a barbecue restaurant chain for 13 years, and one of the top sellers was pineapple and barbecue shrimp skewers.
+When I first learned the menu with a normal twenty-something palate, I thought it sounded terrible.
+But this sweet, spicy, and citrusy recipe became one of my favorites.
 I have since changed it up a bit to suit my taste.

-- Honey or Maple Syrup- Honey is my go-to but lately, I have been also using a maple syrup substitute called Lakanto which is sugar-free and sweetened with monk fruit.
+• Honey or Maple Syrup- Honey is my go-to; lately, I have also been using a maple syrup substitute called Lakanto, which is sugar-free and sweetened with monk fruit.

-- Vegetables: Personally, I love grilled veggies so I will add red peppers and red onions to the skewers.
+• Vegetables: Personally, I love grilled veggies, including red peppers and red onions.

-Marinate the kabobs for about an hour and then grill on medium or about 400 degrees.
-I use metal skewers but if you are using wood, soak them in water for at least half-hour so they do not burn.
+Marinate the kabobs for about an hour and then grill on medium or 400 degrees.
+I use metal skewers, but if you use wood, soak them in water for at least half-hour so they do not burn.

 Sides